 We welcome participants regardless of age, fitness or level of experience.
 You will learn yoga from a highly experienced local instructor who will gently guide you through the session in a supportive group environment.

 Yoga is available as an optional extra when you book to stay at Padang Padang Surf Camp.
-Classes cost just £7 per person a day.
+Group Yoga classes cost just £10 per person or £21 for private classes.
 The yoga classes are an hour long and are typically in the mid-late afternoon - the absolute perfect precursor before heading to Uluwatu to enjoy and appreciate the breathtaking evenings sunset.

 Whether it's your first time or if you've been practicing for years, you will hopefully learn something new and discover a new level of strength and balance from each session.